jrharbort/AGB-E06-10-PCB/README.md

 ### Changes
 Rev 1.1
 - Small change made to edge connector Pin 6.
-Any boards printed with Rev 1.0 should still not see any functional issues.
+Any boards printed with Rev 1.0 should not see any functional issues.

 Rev 1.0
 - This is the first revision.
 Everything should be working as intended if you select the correct options for fabrication.
 If you encounter any issues please let me know.